tradlyplatform/marketplace-api/puffin-v2/docs/superadmin-guide.md

 This example values how attribute values could be used.
 For an digital gadgets marketplace, it might want to allow users to submit listings with details like SPACE or VERSION of a certain device, so that the buyers can filter the right products.

+FAQ:
+1. When I work with Attributes and select the value to work with; let's say Vegetables, do all the sub-categories like Squash Vegetables etc get selected?
+No it’s not applied automatically from child to parent.
+Each subcategories need to be selected specifically.

 ## Accounts (Users/Profiles)
 [Explanation of accounts available here](docs/appfeatures#account)